andrewdwallo/filament-companies/README.md

 ### Notice
 * This package is currently in beta
 * If you have any questions please ask
-* PR's and Issues are welcome.
+* PR's and Issues are welcome
-* If you have a general question and not a legitimate issue please ask in either my package's Discord or make a discussion post.
+* If you have a general question and not an issue please ask in either my package's [Discord Channel](https://discord.com/channels/883083792112300104/1059008724410310767) or make a discussion post.

 ### Contributing
 * Fork this repository to your GitHub account.